From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Client success story:

-We worked on the root causes of the weight gain and also developed new strategies regarding food, exercise, and her professional and social life.
+We identified the root causes of the weight gain and developed new strategies for food, exercise, and her professional and social life.

 As a result, by the end of our one-month work together, Anna’s relationship with food, exercise, and herself had transformed.
 At the same time, all burnout symptoms were minimized, and her focus and motivation were boosted.